 First, to understand why WAV files are so good for mixing and mastering, we need to understand what a WAV file is.

-A WAV file is simply an uncompressed audio file, meaning that all of the original audio characteristics are maintained.
+As stated on the Merriam Webster Dictionary website, A WAV file is simply an uncompressed audio file, meaning that all of the original audio characteristics are maintained.
 Alternatively, an audio file such as an MP3 is compressed, which means they have lost some data.

 Compression in itself is not a bad thing.
 In fact, compressing down the audio is often part of the mixing and EQ process.
 However, too much compression can be a bad thing as well.

 Compression essentially pulls in all of the volume highs and lows in a particular track (or audio file) and brings everything more toward the middle.
 What this does is often makes for a better and smoother-sounding recording.